grimme-lab/xtb_docs/source/ptb.rst

 Vibrational spectroscopy
 ============================

-The calculation of infrared and Raman intensities for vibrational spectroscopy simulations is another use case of PTB.
+Infrared and Raman intensity calculations for vibrational spectroscopy are additional applications of PTB.
-An example is the following spectrum of endothelin (1EDN):
+An example is the spectrum of endothelin (1EDN).

+   In all spectra, the notation "Method\ **X** [Method\ **Y**]" indicates that frequencies were computed with Method\ **Y** and intensities with Method\ **X**.
+   Within ``xtb``, this procedure is fully automated and requires no additional user input when using the CLI command below.

 .. figure:: ../figures/ptb_raman_1edn.png
-   :width: 75%
+   :width: 50%
+   :align: center
    :alt: Raman activities of the polypeptide endothelin (327 atoms) computed by :math:`{\omega}`\ B97X-3c [GFN2-xTB] and PTB [GFN2-xTB].
 The notation indicates that intensities were calculated with PTB or :math:`{\omega}`\ B97X-3c, while frequencies were computed with GFN2-xTB.
 In this example, Raman activities instead of Raman scattering cross-sections (== intensities) are plotted.

    Raman activities of the polypeptide endothelin (327 atoms) computed by :math:`{\omega}`\ B97X-3c [GFN2-xTB] and PTB [GFN2-xTB].
    The notation indicates that intensities were calculated with PTB or :math:`{\omega}`\ B97X-3c, while frequencies were computed with GFN2-xTB.
-   In this example, Raman activities instead of Raman scattering cross-sections (== intensities) are plotted.
+   In this example, Raman activities instead of Raman scattering cross-sections (= intensities) are plotted.

 .. note::
    Vibrational frequencies are not available with PTB!
 Instead, mixed GFN\ *n*-xTB and PTB spectra can be calculated.